menu

 Because of many things, West Falls is a great place for families with children to consider.
 First of all, many other families with children live here, making West Falls a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, West Falls has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, West Falls’s overall crime rate is lower than average for the country.

-West Falls is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, West Falls doesn't have a public transportation system that people use for their commute.

 Demographics

 The people who call West Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of West Falls residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Falls include German, Italian, English, Polish, and Irish.
+The greatest number of West Falls residents report their race to be White.
+Important ancestries of people in West Falls include German, Irish, Polish, Italian, and English.

 The most common language spoken in West Falls is English.
 Other important languages spoken here include Polish and Spanish.